hassan1303/Vegetable_Image_Classification/README.md

 ## 🙏 Acknowledgments

 We extend our gratitude to the **Arewa Data Science Academy**, most especially our able mentor [Mr. Mustapha Abdullahi](https://www.mustaphaabdullahi.com/) and [Dr. Shamsuddeen H. Muhammad](https://shmuhammadd.github.io/).
-Special thanks to our mentors and peers for their valuable guidance and feedback throughout the course of this project.
+Special thanks to [Alamein](https://github.com/Alamein), [A.U.
+Bello, Ph.D.
+(Google Scholar)](https://scholar.google.com/citations?user=y520ETIAAAAJ&hl=en), and peers for their valuable guidance and feedback throughout the course of this project.